 Prescribing is the most common therapeutic intervention which takes place in the NHS.
-The NHS spends £11 billion per year on drugs and 85% of this spend takes place in general practice.
+The NHS spends around £19 billion per year on drugs and nearly half of this spend takes place in general practice.
 Primary care medicines usage has increased by 50% over the last 15 years with the diagnosis and treatment of more conditions and the use of newer, more expensive drugs.

-We have a Medicines Strategy Group which includes GPs, a practice nurse and a practice manager from our member practices, along with pharmacists from the main health providers in North Kirklees.
-The Medicines Strategy Group provides oversight and scrutiny of the Medicines Management work programme and ensures that NHS North Kirklees Clinical Commissioning Group has the appropriate governance processes, guidelines and commissioning policies in place to enable the population of North Kirklees to gain optimal benefit from medicines.
+Together with NHS Greater Huddersfield CCG we have a Joint Medicines Strategy Group which provides oversight and scrutiny of the Medicines Management work programme and ensures that both NHS Greater Huddersfield CCG and NHS North Kirklees CCG have the appropriate governance processes, guidelines and commissioning policies in place to enable the population of both CCGs to gain optimal benefit from medicines.

 Did you know?

 It is estimated that up to £300 million worth of medicines is wasted every year unnecessarily within the NHS.